 It’s accepted within the hamster welfare community that cages should be at least 70 x 40 cm (430 square inches) for dwarf hamsters and 80 x 50 cm (620 square inches) for Syrian hamsters.

-However, a bigger enclosure is always preferred to enable hamsters to burrow, forage, and explore.
+However, a bigger enclosure enables hamsters to burrow, forage, and explore.

 Animal Welfare studied several golden hamsters in different-sized cages.
 They found that hamsters kept in a cage of 10,000 cm2 were happiest.